alexsaunderswps/User-Guides/finished/English/markdown_files/developer_mode_setup_guide.md

 ### Connect Headset to Meta Horizon phone application

 6. **Power on VR headset**
-   - *The follwing steps assume that the VR headset has been initially setup*
+   - *The following steps assume that the VR headset has been initially setup*
    - *If this is not the case - see **VR Headset Initial Setup Guide** for required steps*
    - Connect VR headset to internet
    - *It is best to have only one headset powered on at a time*